 A statute of limitations is a state law that sets a limit on the amount of time you have to file a lawsuit after you have suffered some type of loss or injury.
 There are different deadlines depending on the kind of lawsuit you want to file.

 Like a lot of states, Louisiana has a dedicated statute of limitations for medical malpractice lawsuits.
-Louisiana Revised Statutes section 9:5628 specifies that injured patients must file their claim within one year of the health care provider's negligent action (or failure to act) that forms of the basis of the case.
+Louisiana Revised Statutes section 9:5628 specifies that injured patients must file their claim within one year of the health care provider's negligent action (or failure to act) that forms the basis of the case.
 Or, when the patients don't know right away about the malpractice, the case must be filed within one year after they discovered (or reasonably could have discovered) it.

 Keep in mind that if you are relying on this so-called discovery rule, as the plaintiff you have the burden of proving that you did not discover, and you could not have reasonably discovered, the defendant's negligence more than a year before you filed your lawsuit.

 The Louisiana law goes on to mandate that every medical malpractice lawsuit "be filed at the latest within a period of three years from the date of the alleged act, omission, or neglect."
-This is known as a "statute of repose," and it bars lawsuit that are filed more than three years since the malpractice occurred, no matter how serious the medical error might have been, and regardless of whether the patient had a reasonable opportunity to discover that error and the resulting harm.
+This is known as a "statute of repose," and it bars lawsuits that are filed more than three years since the malpractice occurred, no matter how serious the medical error might have been, and regardless of whether the patient had a reasonable opportunity to discover that error and the resulting harm.

-The "clock" for Louisiana's medical malpractice statute of limitations is paused (or "tolled" in legalese) when a plaintiff submits a request for review from a medical review panel, which the state requires in almost all medical malpractice cases before filing a lawsuit (more on that before).
+The "clock" for Louisiana's medical malpractice statute of limitations is paused (or "tolled" in legalese) when a plaintiff submits a request for review from a medical review panel, which the state requires in almost all medical malpractice cases before filing a lawsuit (more on that below).

-Having read all of this, you may be wondering what happens if Louisiana's statute of limitations deadline has passed, but you try to file your medical malpractice lawsuit anyway.
+Having read all of this, you might be wondering what happens if Louisiana's statute of limitations deadline has passed, but you try to file your medical malpractice lawsuit anyway.
 In that scenario, it's a safe bet that the doctor or health care facility you're trying to sue will ask the court to dismiss the case, and the court will grant the request.
 If that happens, that will be the end of your lawsuit.